A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Bending constitution

 \subsection{Helfrich bending model}

 The surface energy density for the bending model of \citet{helfrich1973elastic} is defined by

 where $ \bar{H}_0 $ is the spontaneous curvature of the material, which can be an externally prescribed quantity, or taken as the initial mean curvature of the shell.
 Further, $ k $ and $ \bar{k} $ are material constants.
-The stress and moment follow from Eq.~\eqref{eq:TauMo} as
+The membrane and bending stresses follow from Eq.~\eqref{eq:TauMo} as